 With SJI grant funding, the Utah and New York judiciaries were able to develop ODR platforms to better assist litigants.
 Both states launched ODR platforms that are mandatory for small claims cases.
+Recently, SJI provide support to the Tennessee Judiciary for an ODR platform to address medical debt cases, and the Iowa Judiciary for a platform to address landlord/tenant disputes.
 The systems allow parties to access their case online, communicate and negotiate a resolution, receive individualized assistance from a facilitator, and if necessary, involve a judge.
 The systems guides users to their trial date, which is often held online.
 Court processes were adapted to work efficiently in an online environment without sacrificing the rights or interests of parties.
 ODR is proving to be easier, faster, and cheaper than traditional practice, while providing all parties the opportunity to be heard and treated fairly.

-With additional support in FY 2021, SJI will assist other states in developing or adapting ODR solutions.
+With additional support in FY 2022, SJI will assist other states in developing or adapting ODR solutions.